jonatanhal/jonatanhal.github.io/_posts/2016-01-12-protostar-part-three.md

 {% endhighlight %}

 In [my previous post]({% post_url 2016-01-11-protostar-part-two %}), I
-used a  return address which  pointed to  somewhere on the  stack (the stack  in  linux  is  usually  located  around  0xbffff000).
+used a return address which pointed to somewhere on the stack.
 In this challenge, that's no longer possible since the function checks the return address & quits if the address we've provided is pointing to somewhere on the stack.

 ## ROP-solution: Return oriented halting